-The Company has recorded these leases as a right-of-use assets and lease liability in the statement of financial position as at December 31, 2019.
+The Company has recorded the plant site and head office leases as a right-of-use assets and lease liability in the statement of financial position as at December 31, 2019.
 On January 1, 2019, the lease liability was measured at the present value of the future lease payments that were not paid at that date.
 These lease payments are discounted using a discount rate of 12%, which is the Company's incremental borrowing rate.